Experimental Child Psychology

 Areas of Interest and current projects

 Dr. Janet Boseovski studies children’s trait attributions, selective social learning, and the role of individual differences (e.g., executive functioning) in children’s social judgments and decision making.
-Dr. Robert Guttentag studies the development of memory and complex emotions.
 Dr. Stuart Marcovitch studies executive functioning and the development of conscious control of behavior across the lifespan.
+Dr. Jasmine DeJesus investigates the development of social cognition, with particular interests in children’s social reasoning in the context of food.
+Dr. Shaylene Nancekivell studies how children think about their own and others’ possessions, child and adult reasoning about material culture, and people’s beliefs about learning and education.

-We have established connections for potential cross-collaborations with several other faculty in the Southeast whose research programs include experimental developmental work: Dr. Robyn Kondrad (Appalachian State University), Dr. Kelly Lynn Mulvey (University of South Carolina), Dr. Simone Nguyen (UNC-Wilmington), and Dr. Makeba P. Wilbourn (Duke University).
+We have established connections for potential cross-collaborations with several other faculty in the Southeast whose research programs include experimental developmental work: Dr. Christopher Erb (University of Auckland), Dr. Kelly Lynn Mulvey (North Carolina State University), Dr. Simone Nguyen (UNC-Wilmington), and Dr. Makeba P. Wilbourn (Duke University).